The Near Misses

 Set the two systems side by side and the shared error is unmistakable.
 Parfit locates objectivity in convergent moral content — propositions certified by the agreement of theories chosen for their agreement.
 Rand locates it in correct moral content — flourishing and rational self-interest promoted from effective strategy to discovered law.
 Both are reaching for something real, and both grab the wrong part of it.

-Ethics, on this view, functions as infrastructure: it constrains what counts as a reason before it advises what to pursue.
+Ethics, on this view, can function as chosen infrastructure: it states which reasons and protections a framework recognizes before advising what to pursue.
 Reframed accordingly, both near misses keep what they earned.
-The Triple Theory survives as a map of where human optimizers agree — a genuine and useful discovery about our shared architecture, mislabeled as metaphysics.
-Objectivism survives as a strong recommendation for agents who endorse flourishing, autonomy, and long-term coherence as ends — a genuine and useful strategy, mislabeled as law.
-The mislabeling is not a harmless exaggeration.
-Systems that conflate success with authority, or coherence with ontology, tend to function smoothly right up until they are scaled, enforced, or weaponized.
-Constraints survive those transitions.
-Guidance does not — and a philosophy that cannot tell the two apart has put its objectivity in the wrong place.
+The Triple Theory survives as a map of where reconstructed human moral theories agree — a useful discovery about shared architecture, not by itself metaphysics.
+Objectivism survives as a recommendation for agents who endorse flourishing, autonomy, and long-term coherence as ends — a useful strategy, not by itself law.
+Systems that conflate success with authority, or coherence with ontology, become especially dangerous when scaled, enforced, or weaponized.
+A philosophy fit for those transitions must distinguish descriptive constraint, normative guidance, and legitimate authority.